smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 ## Out of scope of this proposal

 - The authors have a use-case to prevent a video-streaming app from automatically launching on HMI if it is not connected with a high-bandwidth transport (i.e. Wi-Fi or USB).
 To realize this use-case, the resumption logic in SDL Core has to be modified.
 This feature will be addressed in another proposal [SDL-nnnn: Add capability to disable or reject an app based on app type, transport type and OS type][reg_limitation].
-- In some cases, SDL Core should not accept TCP connections on all network interfaces.
-For example, a head unit is equipped with a Wi-Fi network device and a communication module for cellular network, in which case the system will have two network interfaces.
-An OEM may want to accept SDL connection only through Wi-Fi's network interface and not through Internet connection.
-If we need to support such scenario, another proposal should be entered.

 ## Alternatives considered